manxbiker/PythonPlay/README.md

 Added the FizzBang.py game to Sequence Play
-Added the OpenCV folder to follow OpenCV tutorial Added the Mandelbrot folder to try some mandelbrot set image generators
+Added the OpenCV folder to follow OpenCV tutorial Added the Mandelbrot folder to try some mandelbrot set image generators Added the Graphs folder to try out some graph theory, staring with DFS and BFS Added the Python One Liners folder where I can try out some One Liners from the book Added Reqests for some web scraping experimentation (esp Oracle of Bacon with students at school)